-the nature of their own freedom, including its implications for meaningfulness and ethics
+reflect upon the nature of their own freedom, including its implications for meaningfulness and ethics

-contemporary writings on the nature of freedom, morality, and the nature of the human person and its condition
+interpret and evaluate contemporary writings on the nature of freedom, morality, and the nature of the human person and its condition

 6. Justification for new course, including how the course contributes to degree program outcomes, or other university requirements / student learning outcomes.
 (Resources, Examples & Tools for Developing Effective Program Student Learning Outcomes)

-This course will likely be a useful to the existing course catalog for two main reasons.
+This course will be a useful complement to the existing course catalog.
 First, it will give students the chance to study problems associated with dealing with their own existence and how to make sense of themselves and the world from the standpoint of existentialism.
-Second, often very engaging and exciting for students, especially students, the course will likely recruit more students into the study of philosophy.
+Second, similar courses at higher levels have proved engaging and exciting for students; this course, aimed at freshmen and sophomores, will likely help us recruit more students into the study of philosophy.
+Further, our recent external review recommended that we add one or two additional introductory courses to our curriculum to provide a stronger baseline for understanding various aspects of philosophy.
 The course will contribute to the degree program outcomes by helping students gain the ability to read and analyze contemporary philosophical work insofar as existentialism involves studying philosophers and philosophies that are reacting to, dealing with, and a part of the same world that we currently live in (2a), it will develop their ability to think and write clearly (3c), and they will be able to articulate modern ideas in existentialism to their philosophical and historical heritage (1b, 1c).